 How many trainees are typically in your lab?

 Currently, there are two graduate students in our lab; one is currently on internship.
-We also have a post-doctoral fellow, 3 post-baccalaureate lab managers, and several undergraduate research assistants.
+We also have a post-doctoral fellow, Master’s level project administrator, post-baccalaureate lab managers, and several undergraduate research assistants.

 How do you recruit research volunteers for your studies?

 Our lab has partnerships with clinicians and community mental health centers around the state of Michigan in order to support recruitment of adults who have been diagnosed with schizophrenia spectrum disorders and bipolar disorder.
-In addition, we are in the process of establishing a mental health research registry.
+In addition, we have established a mental health research registry.
 We also have collaborators at the University of Michigan and at the College of Human Medicine in Grand Rapids, and we also recruit individuals from those areas.

 Do you have existing data that I can work with?